fizzle77/JAFDTC/doc/Airframe_A10C.md

 - **Coordinate System** allows changing from the default L/L to MGRS.
 This only affects the CDU at present, not the TAD or TGP.
 - **Bullseye on HUD** will make visible your aircraft's BULLS position in the upper right corner of the HUD.
-- **FPM Flight Plan 01** allows changing the default flight plan, on the CDU FPM page, between manual and automatinc waypoint advancement.
+- **FPM Flight Plan 01** allows changing the default flight plan, on the CDU FPM page, between manual and automatic waypoint advancement.
 - **STEER Page Speed Display** changes the speed displayed on the CDU's STEER page between IAS, TAS, and GS.

 For the AAP,